MRtrix3/mrtrix3/docs/installation/before_install.rst

 * Fibre-tracking was performed using the MRtrix package (J-D Tournier, Brain Research Institute, Melbourne, Australia, https://github.com/MRtrix3/mrtrix3) (Tournier et al. 2012)

 ..
 NOTE:: Many features have been published and included in MRtrix3 since the above 2012 paper.
-Please check the references listed on the specific application's page to ensure the appropriate reference is included so recent contributors to MRtrix3 are acknowledged.
+Please check the references listed on the specific :ref:`application's page <list-of-mrtrix3-commands>` to ensure the appropriate reference is included so that more recent contributors to MRtrix3 are acknowledged.

 Warranty